kaisalmen/wtd/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/kaisalmen/three-wtm)
 [![wtd](https://github.com/kaisalmen/wtd/actions/workflows/actions.yml/badge.svg)](https://github.com/kaisalmen/wtd/actions/workflows/actions.yml)

+**IMPORTANT**: The README is being overhauled to in preparation of v3.0.0 release.

 ## Overview

 The Worker Task Director Core Library [wtd-core](./packages/wtd-core) directs the execution of registered workers.
 Each registerd worker can be instantiated a configurable number of times as generic WorkerTask.
 Each WorkerTask can be executed with variying data in parallel.
 Execution is handled asynchronuously on the main JavaScript thread and the execution itself is done in parallel in each worker.